jasperng-nus/tp/docs/UserGuide.md

 ### Listing all companies : `list`

-Shows a list of all companies in the address book.
+Shows a list of all companies in the InternBook.

 Format: `list`

 ### Editing a company : `edit`

-Edits an existing company in the address book.
+Edits an existing company in the InternBook.

 Format: `edit INDEX [-n NAME] [-p PHONE_NUMBER] [-e EMAIL] [-t TAG…]​ [-d1 START_DATE] [-d2 END_DATE]`